LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 need to be used with a valid api_key and api_secret from the [Binance Exchange](https://www.binance.com/).

 The module requires python 3.5.1 or above, as it depends on pythons latest asyncio features for asynchronous/concurrent processing.
-The current requirements are listed [here](https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api/blob/master/requirements.txt).
+The current dependencies are listed [here](https://github.com/unicorn-data-analysis/unicorn-binance-websocket-api/blob/master/requirements.txt).

 Be aware that the Binance websocket API just offers to receive data.
 If you would like to set orders, withdraws and so